Patrick Harvie: Early political years

 At a young age, Harvie became involved in politics, having first attended a Campaign for Nuclear Disarmament demo with his mother, while still in a pram.
-When he was ten, he told his mother that one day he would become Prime Minister.
+When he was ten, he told his mother that one day he would become prime minister.
 During his years at university he was a member of the Labour Party.

 Harvie was active in the campaign to repeal Section 2A of the Local Government Act, more commonly known as Section 28.
 This campaign was successful, and he has stated that the experience prompted him to become more actively involved in politics, leading to his membership of the Scottish Green Party.

-Early political career
+Early parliamentary career

-First term; 2003 to 2007
+Initial campaigns

 Harvie was elected as MSP for the Glasgow region at the 2003 Scottish Parliament election.
-He gained attention both for issues strongly associated with the Greens, such as campaigning against the extension to the M74 motorway in Glasgow, and for more 'mainstream' issues such as opposition to the Identity Cards Bill.
+He gained attention both for issues strongly associated with the Greens, such as campaigning against the extension to the M74 motorway in Glasgow and for more 'mainstream' issues such as opposition to the Identity Cards Bill.
+He also supported campaigners concerned about the health impacts of tasers.

 Quickly after becoming an MSP he caused some controversy by proposing civil partnership legislation in the Scottish Parliament.
 Though this legislation was ultimately handled at Westminster and covered the whole UK, the distinctive Scottish proposals helped to stimulate some public debate north of the border, both on the issue of same-sex relationships and on the process known as a Legislative Consent Motion by which the Scottish Parliament allows Westminster to legislate for the whole UK.
+When civil partnerships were introduced, Harvie condemned councils who enabled staff not to conduct same-sex civil partnership ceremonies.

+Communities Spokesperson

 Harvie was a member of the Communities Committee of the Scottish Parliament throughout the 2nd Scottish Parliament and served as Scottish Greens Spokesperson for Justice and Communities from 2003 to 2005 and Spokesperson for Justice, Communities, Europe and Constitutional Affairs from 2005 to 2007.
 Through his work on the Communities Committee, he worked on the Anti-social behaviour Bill, the Charities Bill and the Housing Bill, as well as on issues of homelessness, debt, the planning system and building standards.

 In 2004 Harvie was given the 'One to Watch' award at the annual Scottish Politician of the Year event.
 In addition to the Communities portfolio, Harvie covered the Justice portfolio for the Greens, and has been active on a number of civil liberties issues.
 He has also been convener of the Cross Party Group (CPG) on Human Rights, and helped to establish a CPG on Sexual Health.

+Co-Convenor of the Scottish Greens

+Co-convenorship bid

+He became the male co-convenor of the Scottish Greens on 22 September 2008 after being the only person to stand for the position, after Robin Harper resigned.
+He is the first openly bisexual leader of a political party in the United Kingdom.